Niche sites and authority sites are completely different things.

 Authority sites want to be the best on the internet, so will need to write much better content.
 This is expensive if you are outsourcing the content, and will require you to be more strict when hiring.

 It's harder for beginners to outsource content for authority sites, because as a beginner, you're less likely to know how to train writers, or how to spot good or bad content.
-You might be looking at $50 to $100 for good authority site content, whereas niche site content can cost $10-20 per 1,000 words.

 An authority site also requires you to focus on just that one site.
 This might be more frustrating for some people, especially if you're impatient like me!
 It is ultimately an advantage though, because focus always leads to more success.